matter-labs/zksync-era/prover/vk_setup_data_generator_server_fri/README.md

 ## Commitments

-Commitmets is basically a 'hash' of the verfication keys, that is used in our configuration, and also in Verifier.sol.
+Commitments is basically a 'hash' of the verification keys, that is used in our configuration, and also in Verifier.sol.

 You can run it with `dry-run`, to see the results, or set `dry-run` to false to update the config in `etc/env/base/contracts.toml`.